MagnusThome/RejsaCAN-ESP32/3dprint/README.md

 - "Horizontal" with integrated OBD2 connector.
 This is especially for some cars where a wider casing will prevent you from plugging it into the cars jack if the jack is slightly recessed.

 - I've also made a version with a slot for a built in SD card reader.
-Good for logging locally in the plug instead of over Bluetooth/Wifi/USB.
+Good for logging locally within the unit instead of over Bluetooth/Wifi/USB.
 This one is identical in size.
 <br clear=all>
 <hr>